 Join us in an interdisciplinary research environment and collaborate with leading researchers from the Waisman Center, UW-Madison, and other top institutes.
 If you’re interested in this exciting opportunity, please send your CV and a list of three references to email@example.com and firstname.lastname@example.org.

-Graduate research assistant positions available for Ph.D. students.
-Potential graduate students can apply the graduate program in Biomedical Data Science at University of Wisconsin-Madison, and indicate interest in this lab.
+Graduate research assistant positions on bioinformatics and machine learning applications are available for Ph.D. students.
+Potential graduate students can apply the graduate programs in Biomedical Data Science, Computer Sciences and Genetics at University of Wisconsin-Madison, and indicate interest in this lab.
+Current Ph.D. students at UW-Madison are encouraged to directly contact Dr. Daifeng Wang.
 Contact information is here.

 Research projects are available for MS students.
+The students in UW-Madison are encouraged to register BMI 699/CS 799.
 Contact information is here.

 We have a number of projects in data mining, machine learning, bioinformatics and data science for motivated undergraduate students.
+The students in UW-Madison are encouraged to participate in the Undergraduate Research Scholars (URS) program.
 Contact information is here.